Sc4rlx-Dev/Libft/README.md

 As we embark on this presentation, I invite you to delve into the intricate details of the project.
 I am eager to share the insights gained, the challenges surmounted, and the prospects that lie ahead.

-Thank you for being a part of this endeavor.
+Thank you for being a part of this endeavor "4M41".

 Sincerely,
 Oussama "Scalx".